 Frequently Asked Questions

-Are Permissioned Blockchains Immutable? faq-arrow
+Are Permissioned Blockchains Immutable?

 Permissioned Blockchains offer some degree of immutability, but it is not as strong as in permissionless Blockchains.
 Changes can be made based on the governance rules set by the network’s administrators.

-Can Ethereum be Permissioned? faq-arrow
+Can Ethereum be Permissioned?

 Yes, Ethereum can be permissioned.
 While the public Ethereum network is permissionless, private or consortium versions of Ethereum can be configured as Permissioned Blockchains, restricting access and control to a specific group.

-What are the Other Resources and Offers Provided by The Knowledge Academy? faq-arrow
+What are the Other Resources and Offers Provided by The Knowledge Academy?

-The Knowledge Academy takes global learning to new heights, offering over 30,000 online courses across 490+ locations in 220 countries.
+The Knowledge Academy takes global learning to new heights, offering over 3,000+ online courses across 490+ locations in 190+ countries.
 This expansive reach ensures accessibility and convenience for learners worldwide.

-Alongside our diverse Online Course Catalogue, encompassing 17 major categories, we go the extra mile by providing a plethora of free educational Online Resources like News updates, Blogs, videos, webinars, and interview questions.
-Tailoring learning experiences further, professionals can maximise value with customisable Course Bundles of TKA.
+Alongside our diverse Online Course Catalogue, encompassing 17 major categories, we go the extra mile by providing a plethora of free educational Online Resources like Blogs, eBooks, Interview Questions and Videos.
+Tailoring learning experiences further, professionals can unlock greater value through a wide range of special discounts, seasonal deals, and Exclusive Offers.

-What is The Knowledge Pass, and How Does it Work? faq-arrow
+What is The Knowledge Pass, and How Does it Work?

 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.

-What are Related Courses and Blogs Provided by The Knowledge Academy? faq-arrow
+What are Related Courses and Blogs Provided by The Knowledge Academy?

 The Knowledge Academy offers various Blockchain Training, including Ethereum Developer Training, Blockchain Training and Bitcoin and Cryptocurrency Course.
-These courses cater to different skill levels, providing comprehensive insights into various Blockchain Developer Skills
+These courses cater to different skill levels, providing comprehensive insights into various Blockchain Developer Skills.

 Our Advanced Technology Blogs cover a range of topics related to Blockchain, offering valuable resources, best practices, and industry insights.
 Whether you are a beginner or looking to advance your Blockchain knowledge, The Knowledge Academy's diverse courses and informative blogs have you covered.